 The Story Behind the American Dream Project

-The American Dream Project is an initiative run by Hull Property Group, a retail real estate company, to encourage small business success across America by connecting entrepreneurs with brick-and-mortar spaces.
+The American Dream Project is an annual pop-up contest run by Hull Property Group, a retail real estate company, to encourage small business success across America by connecting entrepreneurs with brick-and-mortar spaces.

 How It Started